 While providers are encouraged to submit claims directly to Express Scripts Canada so that clients do not need to pay at the point of service, in some cases, clients may pay directly and seek reimbursement.

 Requests for client reimbursement for mental health counselling benefits must be submitted within year of the date of service.
-See instructions and links to the NIHB Client Reimbursement Form found on the Express Scripts Canada website.
+See instructions and links to the NIHB Client Reimbursement Form, available on the Express Scripts Canada NIHB provider and client website.

-The client must meet all the program's eligibility criteria, including that the service was eligible and was provided by a provider eligible to be enroled (see section 2.2).
+The client must meet all the program's eligibility criteria, including that the service was eligible and was provided by a provider eligible to be enrolled (see section 2.2).